sergeicu/anima-docker/README.md

 name=sergeicu/anima:latest
 sudo docker pull $name
 ```
+Web location of the image: https://hub.docker.com/u/sergeicu

+Notes:
+- use `sudo docker images` to view all your images

 # Build

 [optional]

 You can also build your own Docker image.
-This is only necessary if you are planning to add more functionality to Anima containerized application.
+This is only necessary if you are planning to add more functionality to the Anima containerized application.

 ```
 name=sergeicu/anima-docker:latest